BrayanGarzon/Calculator-App/README.md

-# Frontend Mentor - Calculator app
+# Calculator app

 ![Design preview for the Calculator app coding challenge](./design/desktop-preview.jpg)

 ## Welcome! 👋

-Thanks for checking out this front-end coding challenge.
+Thanks for watching this front-end coding challenge and its solution.

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-**To do this challenge, you need a good understanding of HTML, CSS and JavaScript.**
+**To complete this challenge, you need a good knowledge of HTML, CSS and JavaScript.**

 ## The challenge

-Your challenge is to build out this calculator app and get it looking as close to the design as possible.
+The challenge is to develop a calculator app and make it look as close as possible to the design and add the functionality.

-You can use any tools you like to help you complete the challenge.
-So if you've got something you'd like to practice, feel free to give it a go.

 Your users should be able to:

-- See the size of the elements adjust based on their device's screen size
+- See how the size of elements adjusts based on your device's screen size.
-- Perform mathematical operations like addition, subtraction, multiplication, and division
+- Perform mathematical operations such as addition, subtraction, multiplication and division.
-- Adjust the color theme based on their preference
+- Adjust the color theme according to your preferences.
-- **Bonus**: Have their initial theme preference checked using `prefers-color-scheme` and have any additional changes saved in the browser

-Want some support on the challenge?
-[Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.
+## Solution!
+For the development of this app I used javascript, html and css, I supported 100% in the manipulation of the DOM and responsive styles for the different views.